XAITK/xaitk-saliency/docs/installation.rst

-The following installs both installation and development dependencies as specified in the :file:`pyproject.toml` file, with versions specified (including for transitive depedencies) in the :file:`poetry.lock` file:
+The following installs both installation and development dependencies as specified in the :file:`pyproject.toml` file, with versions specified (including for transitive dependencies) in the :file:`poetry.lock` file:

 .. prompt:: bash